 90 hours in Teaching Pre and Postnatal Yoga.
 This is a specialist online yoga training course, accredited by Yoga Alliance Professional UK (YAP).
 On completion of this course you will be qualified to teach pregnancy yoga, yoga for birth preparation, postnatal rehabilitation yoga, and mum & baby Yoga classes.
 The course has met the stringent requirements set by the Yoga Alliance Professionals.
 Our graduates are trained to the highest standards, view accredited course here.

 How to apply and Payment for online course

-The full cost of the online course is £595 (or 3 monthly payments of £200).
+The full cost of the online course is £625 (or 3 monthly payments of £215).
 To complete an application form, purchase your place on the course and access course material please click here to go to www.amy-yogaonline.com, you can join the course anytime.